Gravel Bike cycling in the Dolomites

 All our routes are made roughly 70% of gravel roads, 20% of mule-paths and singletracks, 10% of paved roads.

-Some itineraries have some non-cycling sections and for a short while you will have to walk your bike.
-Sometimes is really necessary to pass from one valley to the next without loose all you have gained climbing.
+Some itineraries - rated as demanding - have some non-cycleable sections and for a short while you will have to walk your bike.
+Sometimes this is really necessary to pass from one valley to the next without loose all you have gained climbing.
 The higher, the better: you will fully enjoy the drama of Dolomite's peaks.

-Use proper shoes, with a stiff sole but good for walking in off-the-bike sections (including to reach the bar of a mountain hut for istance).
+Use proper shoes, with a stiff sole but good for walking in off-the-bike sections (also useful for going to get beers at the mountain refugio too!).

 Which gravel tire to cycle the Dolomites?